JimBenna/TTP/README.md

 * Create a directory
 * Download the ZIP archiive that contains all the scripts
 * Extracts all the files from the archive
+4. Then launch the script called Global_scripts_run.ps1
+* This script reads a file called script_list.txt and launch each script of this text file, and pause for 10 seconds between each command.